 The project

-Since 2004 this work has taken different forms on the occasions of its public presentations: Another Misspent Portrait of Etienne de Silhouette, Melbourne, Australia (2004/05), Think with the Senses - Feel with the Mind.
+Since 2004 this project has taken different forms on the occasions of its public presentation: Another Misspent Portrait of Etienne de Silhouette, Melbourne (2004/05), Think with the Senses - Feel with the Mind.
 Art in the Present Tense, Venice Biennale 52.
-Exhibition of International Art, Venice, Italy (2007), Behind the Image | The Image Behind (on covering and uncovering media), STUK Kunstencentrum, Leuven, Belgium (2009) and at the Simon Preston Gallery, New York (2009/10).
+Exhibition of International Art, Venice (2007), Behind the Image | The Image Behind (on covering and uncovering media), STUK Kunstencentrum, Leuven (2009), and a three-person show at the Simon Preston Gallery, New York (2009/10).

 Top